ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Stable Diffusion models are trained on a wide variety of images pulled from the web.
 We pump in a large dataset of images for our network to learn a variety of visual themes and configurations.
 These images are taken apart through the time-controlled, sequential addition of noise before being reconstructed.
 The repetitive dismantling teaches the network how to construct coherent and cohesive images, reversing the diffusion process.
 Importantly, LDMs were not the first network architecture to operate under the diffusion theory.
 The idea that models can learn to rebuild images from noise by decomposing training images can be found as early as [2015](https://arxiv.org/pdf/1503.03585.pdf).
 However, previous architectures operated on the pixel-space of images, reserving their utility for entities who could accomodate the resource-intensive training process.
 The distinction of latent diffusion models is autological.
 Rather than operate on the pixel-space, they first compact each image representation, encoding them to a latent space.
 For that, we need an encoder.

+Mention two-stage training process.
+Autoencoder is for perceptual compression.
+U-Net and everything operating in latent space is for semantic compression.
+Put graph illustration here.

 ### Autoencoder

 Autoencoders have become ubiquitous across machine learning architecture.
 Their purpose is to receive an input and encode that input to a compressed representation with minimal information loss.
 The original LDM paper allowed for a pretrained autoencoder to accomplish this task.
 In practice, most implementations actually trained new autoencoders from scratch to adhere to the paper's loss functions.
 If you haven't already, I suggest you check out my page [explaining the U-Net](https://github.com/ejohansson13/concepts_explained/blob/main/UNet/UNet_ML.md).
 It gives a broad overview of the typical encoder-decoder architecture.
 Autoencoders for LDMs offer more complexity than the U-Net, but maintain the same principles.

 Encoding to a latent space requires decisions on the size of the latent space.
 The authors experimented with multiple downsampling factors, ultimately determining that downsampling factors of 4 or 8 offered the best performance.
 Downsampling factors of 1 or 2 were considered prohibitively expensive, operating near pixel-space, and greatly slowing the training rate.
 Downsampling by a factor of 16 or more was determined to cause excessive information loss and low fidelity.
 We'll be focusing on downsampling by a factor of 4 which has more referrals in the original research paper than the factor of 8 model.
 We'll refer to this specific model as LDM-4 for the remainder of the page.

+Make sure we emphasize that the role of the autoencoder is perceptual compression.

 #### Encoder
 <p align="center" width="100%">